 The Nashua Historical Society will be closed on the following days in observance of these holidays.

-January 2 - New Years Day observed (Monday)
+January 1 - New Year's Day observed (Monday)

 Speare Museum Changing Exhibit Case - located just inside the Speare's front entrance.

 The current exhibit in the display cases in the main entrance is Mom's Aprons loaned to us by David Pinet.
 Dave has provided a number of lovely aprons that his mother used to wear.
 The aprons are for everyday use and special aprons for holidays and special occasions.
 In the 1940's and 1950's, aprons were not just for protecting a woman's clothing.
 They had a myriad of uses including as a potholder for removing hot pans from the oven.
 They dried children's tears.
 They were used for carrying eggs into the kitchen or half-hatched eggs to the warming oven.
 When unexpected company drove up the road, it could dust a house in a matter of seconds.
 Please stop by to see these colorful aprons and to learn more about how they were used.

 Tuesday, March 20, at 7:30 p.m. - New England Lighthouses and the People Who Kept Them

 Everyone knows there's "something about lighthouses" that gives them broad

 appeal, but their vital role in our history and culture is little appreciated.
 Our early